No sooner did I announce that 2019 is a year packed with anniversaries do I realise, quite by chance, that today marks my 10th year on Twitter.

 Early adopter Stephen Fry described it as “a secret bathing-pool in a magical glade in an enchanted forest. […] We frolicked and water-bombed and sometimes, in the moonlight, skinny-dipped.
 We chattered and laughed and put the world to rights and shared thoughts sacred, silly and profane.”
 Although many a user flocked there, not everyone “got it”.

-According to some reports, some 44 percent of accounts have never tweeted.
+According to reports, some 44 percent of accounts have never tweeted.
 Not once.

 Once the penny dropped, Twitter became a useful source of breaking news and grass roots opinion.
-The unwashed masses now had a voice, and if they shouted loud enough in unison, their gripe became a trending topic.
+The unwashed masses now had a voice, and if they shouted loud enough in unison, their gripe became a trending topic that could launch revolutions and topple governments.
 The initial 140-character limit encouraged brevity, an art form in its own right, and one through which you could witness an event unfold or follow a running gag.